Cheetah: Communication

-Another major means of communication is by scent—the male will often investigate urine-marked places (territories or common landmarks) for a long time by crouching on his forelegs and carefully smelling the place.
-Then he will raise his tail and urinate on an elevated spot (such as a tree trunk, stump or rock); other observing individuals might repeat the ritual.
+Another major means of communication is by scent—the male will often raise his tail and spray urine on elevated landmarks such as a tree trunks, stumps or rocks; other cheetahs will sniff these landmarks and repeat the ritual.
 Females may also show marking behaviour but less prominently than males do.
-Among females, those in oestrus will show maximum urine-marking, and their excrement can attract males from far off.
+Females in oestrus will show maximum urine-marking, and their excrement can attract males from far off.
 In Botswana, cheetahs are frequently captured by ranchers to protect livestock by setting up traps in traditional marking spots; the calls of the trapped cheetah can attract more cheetahs to the place.
+An analysis of camera traps at scent-marking sites in north-central Namibia found that cheetahs defecate on marking sites much more frequently than leopards.

 Touch and visual cues are other ways of signalling in cheetahs.
 Social meetings involve mutual sniffing of the mouth, anus and genitals.
 Individuals will groom one another, lick each other's faces and rub cheeks.
 However, they seldom lean on or rub their flanks against each other.
 The tear streaks on the face can sharply define expressions at close range.
 Mothers probably use the alternate light and dark rings on the tail to signal their cubs to follow them.

 Diet and hunting

 The cheetah is a carnivore that hunts small to medium-sized prey weighing 20 to 60 kg, but mostly less than 40 kg.
 Its primary prey are medium-sized ungulates.
 They are the major component of the diet in certain areas, such as Dama and Dorcas gazelles in the Sahara, impala in the eastern and southern African woodlands, springbok in the arid savannas to the south and Thomson's gazelle in the Serengeti.
-Smaller antelopes like the common duiker are a frequent prey in the southern Kalahari.
+Smaller antelopes like the common duiker are frequent prey in the southern Kalahari.
 Larger ungulates are typically avoided, though nyala, whose males weigh around 120 kg, were found to be the major prey in a study in the Phinda Game Reserve.
 In Namibia cheetahs are the major predators of livestock.
-The diet of the Asiatic cheetah consists of chinkara, desert hare, goitered gazelle, urial, wild goats and livestock; in India cheetahs used to prey mostly on blackbuck.
-There are no records of cheetahs killing humans.
-Cheetahs in the Kalahari have been reported feeding on citron melons for their water content.
+The diet of the Asiatic cheetah consists of chinkara, desert hare, goitered gazelle, urial, wild goats, and livestock; in India cheetahs used to prey mostly on blackbuck.

 Prey preferences and hunting success vary with the age, sex and number of cheetahs involved in the hunt and on the vigilance of the prey.
-Generally only groups of cheetahs (coalitions or mother and cubs) will try to kill larger prey; mothers with cubs especially look out for larger prey and tend to be more successful than females without cubs.
+Generally, only groups of cheetahs (coalitions or mother and cubs) try to kill larger prey; mothers with cubs especially look out for larger prey and tend to be more successful than females without cubs.
 Individuals on the periphery of the prey herd are common targets; vigilant prey which would react quickly on seeing the cheetah are not preferred.

+The cheetah is one of the most iconic pursuit predators, hunting primarily throughout the day, sometimes with peaks at dawn and dusk; it tends to avoid larger predators like the primarily nocturnal lion.

+One record of a cheetah is known that cooperated with black-backed jackals in bringing down prey.